 Improving Insulin Sensitivity

 While primarily known for its effects on appetite, Ozempic also plays a role in improving insulin sensitivity.
-By enhancing the body’s response to insulin, Ozempic helps reduce the amount of glucose converted to fat for storage.
-This improved metabolic efficiency can contribute to weight loss over time.
+By enhancing the body’s response to insulin, Ozempic helps reduce the amount of glucose converted to fat for storage, which improves metabolic efficiency.

 Enhancing Energy Expenditure